-The "Water Method" [509.04.F(3)] is the preferred manner of curing and should be strongly recommended.
+The "Water Method" [509.04.F(3)] is the preferred manner of curing and should be used unless it is not practical.
 Verify that the mortar is cured for at least 96 hours, and protected from freezing during the curing period in accordance with Section 509.04.B of the Standard Specifications.